-Windows Hello is another feature that allows you to sign into the device using biometric authentications, including fingerprint, facial recognition, or passcode making your device more secure.
-A lot of devices come with Windows Hello built-in, but you can also get accessories to add this method of security to your device.
-For instance, you can get a keyboard with built-in fingerprint, standalone USB fingerprint reader, or webcam with facial recognition camera built-in.
+Windows Hello is another feature that allows you to sign in to the device using biometric authentications, including fingerprint, facial recognition, or passcode, making your machine more secure.
+Many devices come with Windows Hello built-in, but you can also get accessories to manually add this security method to your device.
+For instance, you can get a keyboard with a built-in fingerprint, a standalone USB fingerprint reader, or a webcam with facial recognition camera built-in.

-This edition of Windows 10 also includes a collection of built in apps that connect with your Microsoft account for a cross-device experience and make you more productive.
-Some examples include Microsoft Edge, Mail, Calendar, Photos, Calculator, and many others.
+This edition of Windows 10 also includes a collection of built-in apps that connect with your Microsoft account for a cross-device experience and make you more productive.
+Some examples include Microsoft Edge, Mail, Calendar, Photos, Calculator, etc.

 Of course, you can always install any app you need from the Microsoft Store or other sources, including your popular apps, such as Netflix, iTunes, Photoshop, Google Chrome, Mozilla Firefox, Steam, and more.

-If you are a gamer, Windows 10 Home includes the latest technologies and capabilities to play any game with the latest version of DirectX and support for 4K.
+If you are a gamer, Windows 10 Home includes the latest technologies and capabilities to play any game with the newest version of DirectX and support for 4K.

 The Windows 10 Home license costs $139, and you can purchase it from the Microsoft Store.

-If you will be using the device at home, Window 10 Home is for you.
-Windows 10 Pro primarily targeted for businesses that aren’t using the enterprise volume license.
-It does unlock more features, but they are not necessary for home users.
-However, if you are an advanced user you may still benefit from the Pro edition.
+If you use the device at home, Windows 10 Home is for you.
+Windows 10 Pro primarily targets are businesses that aren’t using the enterprise volume license.
+It does unlock more features, but they are unnecessary for home users.
+However, if you are an advanced user, you may still benefit from the Pro edition.

 Windows 10 Pro

-“Windows 10 Pro” includes everything that is available for the Home edition, and many other features to connect the workstation to a corporate network, enterprise level data protection, enhanced security, virtualization capabilities, the ability to work remotely and more.
+“Windows 10 Pro” includes everything available for the Home edition and many other features to connect the workstation to a corporate network, enterprise-level data protection, enhanced security, virtualization capabilities, the ability to work remotely, and more.

-Connected with a Microsoft account the Pro edition of Windows 10 offers parental control and cross-device experience using the build-in apps.
+Connected with a Microsoft account, the Pro edition of Windows 10 offers parental control and a cross-device experience using the built-in apps.
 You can also install any app you need from the Microsoft Store or any other source, and you can use the operating system for gaming as it comes with support for DirectX and 4K gameplay.

 Unlike the Home edition, Windows 10 Pro also includes the ability to connect to a corporate or school network using Active Directory or Azure Active Directory, and there are options to manage devices over the internet.
 If you need to set up a kiosk device, this edition has a feature to lock the device to use it with a single application.
 You can also access the Group Policy Editor to manage advanced system settings.
 Also, if you need to access apps and files remotely, Windows 10 Pro comes with Remote Desktop to connect remotely within the network or across the internet.

-Windows 10 Pro comes with BitLocker that also offers full device encryption to protect your data from unauthorized access, but with extra management tools.
+Windows 10 Pro comes with BitLocker, which also offers full device encryption to protect your data from unauthorized access, but with extra management tools.
 Hyper-V is a hypervisor that allows users to run virtual machines with any version of Windows or Linux alongside Windows 10.
-And Trusted Boot is another feature included with Windows 10 Pro that works with Secure Boot to protect the boot process from any kind of malare.
+And Trusted Boot is another feature included with Windows 10 Pro that works with Secure Boot to protect the boot process from malware.

 If you need to test untrusted applications without affecting your current installation, you can use Windows Sandbox.
 It works just like a virtual machine, but it’s a tiny installation of Windows 10 enough to install and run untrusted classic applications isolated from the main installation.

-Microsoft Defender Application Guard is another security feature with the same idea as Windows Sandbox, but it’s intended to create an isolated (virtualized) instance of Microsoft Edge to navigate untrusted websites.
+Microsoft Defender Application Guard is another security feature with the same idea as Windows Sandbox.
+However, it’s intended to create an isolated (virtualized) instance of Microsoft Edge to navigate untrusted websites.

 Another difference between Windows 10 Pro and Home is the memory limit.
 Windows 10 Home supports a maximum of 128GB of RAM, while Windows 10 Pro supports up to 2TB of RAM.